TinfFoil/dit_ITloc_projecttemplate/README.md

 formats.

-Unless you are adding figures or require some special formatting, a txt file could be enough.
+Unless you are adding figures or require some special formatting, a txt file should be enough.

 ### Academic Integrity